eclipse-pass/pass-documentation/infrastructure-documenation/operations-production/ops-nihms.md

 ### NIHMS Data Loader API Token

-An NIH/ERA account must be created to obtain the PACM API token.
-See this page for instructions: [PACM API Token](./ops-loaders.md#pacm-api-token)
+An NIH/ERA account must be created to obtain the [PACM API Token](./ops-loaders.md#pacm-api-token).

 The API token can be manually retrieved from [PACM website](https://www.ncbi.nlm.nih.gov/pmc/utils/pacm).
 The token is valid for three months and there is currently no way to automatically refresh the token through PACM.
 PASS does provide